danielhall/jellyfin-utility-agent/README.md

 3. Analyzes your library and provides personalized recommendations
 4. Maintains conversation context for natural multi-turn interactions

-## 🎯 Example Usage
+## Example Usage

-Once running, you can ask the agent questions like:
+Once running, the agent will greet you and wait for your input.
+You can have a continuous conversation by asking questions like:

-- "Find a spooky movie for me to watch tonight"
-- "What comedies do I have?"
+**You:** "What genres do I have?"
-- "Suggest an action movie"
-- "What's a good film for a movie night?"
+**Assistant:** Lists all available genres in your library

+**You:** "Show me some horror movies"
+**Assistant:** Displays horror movies with ratings and descriptions

+**You:** "What about the second one?"
+**Assistant:** Provides detailed information about that specific movie

+**You:** "What was added recently?"
+**Assistant:** Shows recently added content

+**You:** "Find something from the 1980s" **Assistant:** Lists movies and shows from that decade

+Type `exit` or `quit` to end the conversation.

-## 🔐 Security Notes
+## Security Notes

 - Never commit your `.env` file to version control
 - Keep your GitHub token and Jellyfin credentials secure
 - The `.env` file is already included in `.gitignore`

-## 📝 Project Structure
+## Project Structure

 ```
 jellyfin-utility-agent/
-├── Program.cs                 # Main application entry point
+├── Program.cs                      # Main application entry point with conversation loop
 ├── Services/
 │   └── Jellyfin/
-│       └── JellyfinClient.cs  # Jellyfin API integration
+│       ├── JellyfinClient.cs       # Jellyfin API integration
+│       └── JellyfinTools.cs        # AI agent tool functions
 ├── .env.example                    # Environment configuration template
 └── JellyfinUtilityAgent.csproj     # Project configuration
 ```

+## Available Tools

+The agent has access to the following tools to help you:

+- **GetAllMoviesAsync** - Retrieve complete list of all movies
+- **SearchLibraryAsync** - Search by name with optional media type and genre filters
+- **GetAllGenresAsync** - Get all available genres, optionally filtered by media type
+- **GetMoviesByGenreAsync** - Find movies in a specific genre, sorted by rating
+- **GetRecentlyAddedAsync** - See what's been recently added to the library
+- **GetItemDetailsAsync** - Get detailed information about a specific item
+- **GetFavoritesAsync** - View favorite content
+- **GetItemsByYearAsync** - Find content from a specific production year

-## 🤝 Contributing
+## Contributing

 This is a personal project, but feel free to fork it and adapt it for your own needs!

-## 📄 License

-This is a personal project - use it however you'd like!

-## 🎉 Acknowledgments
+## Acknowledgments

 - [Jellyfin](https://jellyfin.org/) - The amazing open-source media server
 - [Microsoft Agents AI](https://github.com/microsoft/agents) - AI agent framework
 - [GitHub Models](https://github.com/marketplace/models) - Easy access to AI models

----

-**Happy movie watching! 🍿**